Selling a House with Tenants in California - Easy Process for Landlords

 Examples of this no-fault just cause include:

-• If you or the property’s new owner decide to occupy the dwelling, it serves as just cause to vacate and can even preempt a valid lease agreement.
+• If you or the property’s new owner decide to occupy the dwelling, it serves as just cause to vacate and can even preempt a valid lease.
 The same is true if you or the new owner’s spouse or domestic partner, child, grandchild, parent or grandparent intends to move in.

 • If you plan on removing the property off the rental market entirely—for any reason—it can serve as just cause for giving notice to vacate.